jaredmdunn/wherever-we-go/02_characters/02_skills.md

 ## Strength

-### Heft
+### Melee
-Sustaining and moving heavy loads—lifting, carrying, dragging, and wearing weight without faltering.
+Close combat with weapons—from swords to axes to blunt instruments.

 Examples:
-- Hoisting a fallen beam to free a trapped worker.
+- Crossing blades with a skilled duelist.
-- Dragging an unconscious ally across rubble.
+- Swinging an axe to break a shield wall.
-- Marching long distances in plate without slowing.
+- Fending off a beast with a spear.

-### Burst
+### Force
-Explosive, short-burst force—hits, kicks, rams, and heaves that break stalemates or obstacles.
+Applying raw strength to overcome resistance—lifting, breaking, striking, or moving heavy things.

 Examples:
-- Kicking a barred door off its hinges.
+- Smashing through a barred door with a battering ram.
-- Driving a foe backward with a shield bash.
+- Hoisting a fallen beam to free a trapped ally.
-- Heaving a heavy grappling hook up to a parapet.
+- Driving a foe backward with a powerful shield bash.

-### Anchor
+### Endurance
-Grip dominance and full-body bracing—pinning, holding, and resisting displacement.
+Sustaining effort under strain—carrying weight, absorbing blows, and pushing through fatigue.

 Examples:
-- Holding a doorway against a rush of bodies.
+- Marching for hours in heavy armor without slowing.
-- Pinning a bandit until they drop their knife.
+- Holding a gate shut against a press of bodies.
-- Keeping your weapon in a tug-of-war.
+- Carrying two wounded allies to safety before collapsing.

 ### Menace
-Commanding compliance through imposing presence and obvious power.
+Using presence and physicality to intimidate, dominate, or cow others, sometimes without even saying a word.

 Examples:
-- Silencing a rowdy crowd by stepping forward and crowding the space.
+- Forcing a captive to reveal information.
-- Staring down a bouncer to make them think twice.
+- Silencing a room with an imposing glare.
-- Backing thugs off an ally without throwing a punch.
+- Looming over someone to make them back down.

 ---